Login

 Bootstrapping

-Savings, credit cards, loans, and gifts from friends and family fund many small businesses.
+Savings, business credit cards, loans, and gifts from friends and family fund many small businesses.
 This method of financing is called bootstrapping.
 Bootstrapping can work for a while by keeping expenses, such as marketing, to a minimum.
 Many ecommerce businesses start with bootstrapped funds.

 For Amazon sellers in particular, sellers might budget enough to test initial orders of a few products, but must have at least 2-3 times their initial investment in reserve.
 If the product sells successfully, they’ll need to order again (and more) before they realize their sales from their initial orders.
 Selling in marketplaces at any scale requires significant investment before your first revenues, creating cash flow issues from the start.